LissaGreense/hasukoRPG/README.md

 # hasukoRPG
-A discord bot to manage custom RPG
+A discord bot to manage custom RPG.
+Python 3.8

 # Flags
 * `-d` or `--debug` Use to turn of the debug mode